Glycemic Index and Postprandial Glucose

 For adults who can't or won't restructure diet, several drugs replicate parts of the low-GI metabolic state:

-• Acarbose — α-glucosidase inhibitor, slows starch breakdown in the small intestine, flattens postprandial peaks, and ferments undigested carbohydrate into colonic SCFAs.
-The NIA Interventions Testing Program found 16–17% median lifespan extension in male mice — among the most reproducible longevity-pharmacology signals in mice.
-No human all-cause-mortality RCT.
+- Acarbose — α-glucosidase inhibitor, slows starch breakdown in the small intestine, flattens postprandial peaks, and ferments undigested carbohydrate into colonic SCFAs.
+The NIA Interventions Testing Program found 16–22% median lifespan extension in male mice (much less in females) — among the most reproducible longevity-pharmacology signals in mice.
+No human all-cause-mortality randomized trial.
 GI side effects (gas, bloating) are the dose-limiter.

-• Metformin — biguanide, AMPK activator, suppresses hepatic gluconeogenesis.
-Decades of safety data and consistent observational signals of reduced cardiovascular and all-cause mortality in T2D.
-The TAME trial in non-diabetics is ongoing.
+- Metformin — biguanide, AMPK activator, suppresses hepatic gluconeogenesis.
+Decades of safety data and consistent observational signals of reduced cardiovascular and all-cause mortality in type 2 diabetes.
+A trial testing metformin in non-diabetic older adults (TAME) is ongoing.

 These are tools, not substitutes for diet pattern.
 Acarbose and metformin specifically pair well with a low-GL whole-food diet rather than enabling a high-GL one.